 By: Dwight Gilbert Jones Poort Design

-The recent release of Apple’s HomePod has drawn comparisons with the apparent dominance of Amazon’s Echo/Alexa devices, and with Google’s Home Max speaker and online Assistant.
+The release of Apple’s HomePod and a host of “visual assitants” has drawn comparisons with the apparent dominance of Amazon’s Echo/Alexa devices, and with Google’s Home Max speaker and related OEM Assistants.
 The consensus seems to be that Apple trails badly, and that regardless of its alleged superior sound, the HomePod as a standalone speaker cannot match the Alexa juggernaut or Google’s knowledge-based search capabilities.

 Apple’s two competitors share one fatal weakness, however – their ecosystem is Web blind, because their ‘smart’ displays are deliberate crippleware.